top of page

 FIRST-TIME HOME BUYERS' TAX CREDIT

-The Government of Canada has increased the amount used to calculate the Home Buyers’ Tax Credit (HBTC) to $10,000, offering a non-refundable tax credit of up to $1,500 for eligible first-time homebuyers.
-This credit helps reduce the income tax you owe in the year you purchase your first home, easing the financial pressure that often comes with closing costs and moving expenses.
+The Government of Canada increased the amount used to calculate the Home Buyers’ Tax Credit (HBTC) to $10,000, allowing eligible first-time homebuyers to claim a non-refundable tax credit of up to $1,500.

 GST/HST NEW HOUSING REBATE – SAVE THOUSANDS WHEN BUYING OR RENOVATING YOUR HOME

-In addition to the federal rebate, provincial housing rebates may also be available—regardless of whether you qualify for the federal portion.
-These can help reduce the provincial part of the HST, depending on where you live.
+In addition to the federal rebate, some provinces may also offer provincial new housing rebates that can help reduce the provincial portion of the HST, depending on the location of the property.

 Men with Calculator